steelspace/RfeData/readme.md

 Because 4 is considered an antipattern with many disadvantages, I decided to go with 1.
 There is only one table holding all kinds of items divided by discriminator value and most of columns are shared with all types of items.

 Pros:
 - Simple schema
 - Good performance
 - Simple queries
+- All in all it is KISS and DRY :)

 Cons:
 - NOT NULL constrains are not available for uncommon columns
-- Adding new fields is problematic
+- Adding new item types is problematic

 ## Considerations
 - I did not provide premature optimization, execution plan analysis will be provided with bigger data seed